Galileo Galilei: Writings

-In 1623, Galileo published The Assayer—Il Saggiatore, which attacked theories based on Aristotle's authority and promoted experimentation and the mathematical formulation of scientific ideas.
+In 1623, Galileo published The Assayer, which attacked theories based on Aristotle's authority and promoted experimentation and the mathematical formulation of scientific ideas.
 The book was highly successful; Pope Urban was "so charmed by it as to have it read aloud to him at table."
-Following the success of The Assayer, Galileo published the Dialogue Concerning the Two Chief World Systems (Dialogo sopra i due massimi sistemi del mondo) in 1632.
+Following the success of The Assayer, Galileo published the Dialogue Concerning the Two Chief World Systems in 1632.
 Despite taking care to adhere to the Inquisition's 1616 instructions, the claims in the book favouring Copernican theory and a non-geocentric model of the solar system led to Galileo being tried and banned from publication.
-Despite the publication ban, Galileo published his Discourses and Mathematical Demonstrations Relating to Two New Sciences (Discorsi e Dimostrazioni Matematiche, intorno a due nuove scienze) in 1638 in Holland, outside the jurisdiction of the Inquisition.
+Despite the publication ban, Galileo published his Two New Sciences in 1638 in Holland, outside the jurisdiction of the Inquisition.

+Steven Weinberg writes that "Galileo not only disobeyed the orders of the Roman Inquisition when he argued in his Dialogo that it is the Sun and not the Earth that is at rest, he wrote the Dialogo in Italian rather than in the Latin of scholars, using little mathematics, so that it could be read and understood by any literate Italian.
+His countrymen were not unappreciative; by the time the church had suppressed the book, it had sold out."
+Ian McEwan included Two New Sciences in his canon of science writing.

-Published written works
+Written works

 Galileo's main written works are as follows: